coreorm/simple.js/txt/start.md

 # Getting Started

 ### Before you get started

+Head to [github project page](https://github.com/coreorm/simple.js/tree/master/dist), download the simple js file and include it in your page.
+* simple.dev.js will log the entire progress on the console, so use it for development;
+* simple.min.js is the minified version with all console logs turned off.

+To improve the page load performance, I'd suggest directly include the JS inline in your HTML template header, and save one extra connection.

+### Coding styles

 It is recommended to use IIFE style block definitions (see [here](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression)) for your apps to avoid namespace conflicts, well you can also use anything you like, really.

 For example, to create a new app, wrap it in IIFE callback so it's all private: